Paris: The City of Light Beyond the Eiffel Tower

 Money-Saving Strategies

-• Happy hour (5-8 PM) drink specials at bars
+Happy hour (typically 5-8 PM) cuts drink prices at many bars.

 Language

-Most Parisians speak English but appreciate attempts at French:
+Most Parisians speak English but appreciate French attempts:

 • "L'addition, s'il vous plaît" (The check, please)